Kari Jobe: 2012–2017: Where I Find You, Majestic and Majestic Revisited

 Jobe released her second recording project, Where I Find You, on January 24, 2012.
-The album debuted at No. 75 on the Canadian Albums Chart.
-The album also debuted at No. 10 on the Billboard 200.
-Kari released the album Where I Find You in Spanish called Donde Te Encuentro, her second album released on January 24, 2012.
+The album debuted at No. 75 on the Canadian Albums Chart and at No. 10 on the Billboard 200.
+Kari released a Spanish-language version of the album, called Donde Te Encuentro, on April 24, 2012.
 The album debuted at No. 6 on Billboard's Latin Pop Albums chart and at No. 19 on Top Latin Albums.

 Jobe later released her first EP, The Acoustic Sessions (Live), later that year.

 Jobe received her first Grammy nomination for Where I Find You as Best Contemporary Christian Album in 2012.

 In May 2013, Jobe competed in season two of GSN's The American Bible Challenge, along with Sheila Walsh and author Lisa Harper.
-Their charity was The A21 Campaign, an anti-trafficking organization that aims to abolish slavery.
+The charity they chose for the program was The A21 Campaign, an anti-trafficking organization that aims to abolish slavery.

 Jobe announced the recording of a live worship album that was recorded on November 20 and 21, 2013, at the Majestic Theater in Dallas, Texas.
 Majestic was released on March 25, 2014, preceded by its first single "Forever" on February 18.

 Majestic: Revisited was released on September 25, 2015.
 The album included songs from Majestic rerecorded in the studio with a different style.